1. In the Classroom

 You have mere seconds in the hallway to speak up.
 The bustle of students moving quickly between classes creates its own kind of chaos.
 So any intervention needs to be quick, clear and pointed.

 A teacher overhearing the boy’s remark might say, “Jacob, that’s not funny.
-If you say that again, I’ll be forced to call your family in for a conference.”
-That might encourage one of the bystander students to say, “That’s not a cool thing to say.
+If you say that again, I’ll be forced to call your parents in for a conference.”
+That might encourage one of the bystander students to say, “That’s an immature thing to say.
 Stop it.”
 If more students joined in, the pressure might be enough.

 The hallway is where you need to have your comments ready.
 They must be brief, no more than a sentence or two, and they must be easily delivered above the din.

-Advance strategy also can come into play.
-Three teachers can promise each other they’ll all speak up, together, the next time it happens—because it will keep happening if no one speaks out against it.
+Advance strategy can come into play.
+Three teachers can promise one another they’ll all speak up, together, the next time bigotry happens— because it will keep happening if no one speaks out against it.

-Other speaking up also can occur, including saying comforting words to the target of the abuse and asking how she would like to be supported.
-(She may be suffering so greatly that she wants no added attention, for example.)
+Other speaking up also can occur, including saying comforting words to the target of the abuse and asking how they would like to be supported.
+(They may be suffering so greatly that they want no added attention, for example.)

 4. In the Cafeteria